At a Glance

 - Tasks: Prepare tribunal case files and manage communication with stakeholders.

-- Company: Join a large government organisation with offices across Wales, promoting accessibility.
+- Company: Join a large government organisation with offices across Wales, promoting accessibility and hybrid work.

 - Benefits: Enjoy hybrid working, competitive pay, and a supportive work environment.